 The Trust was set up by a group of the school’s governors, who all live and work locally.
-They are supported by one part-time Administrator, who is the sole employee.
+They are supported by two part-time Administrators.

 Trustees meet regularly to agree the strategy and activities of the Trust and develop ideas and opportunities to benefit the school and its pupils.
 The team comprises: